-It is illegal to bring narcotics into a correction facility in California.
+It is illegal to bring drugs into a correction facility in California.
 Individuals can face charges under Penal Code 4573 for this action.
-California treats bringing narcotics into a jail or prison as a felony offense.
+California treats bringing drugs into a jail or prison as a felony offense.
 This crime can therefore lead to fines and jail time.

 The Simmrin Law Group can help you defend yourself against PC 4573 charges.
-Get answers to your questions by contacting us today at (310) 997-4688.
+Get answers to your questions by contacting us today.
+We understand the complexities involved in building a defense case.

-The Crime of Bringing Narcotics into a Correctional Facility
+The Crime of Bringing Drugs Into a Correctional Facility

-Individuals are not legally allowed to bring narcotics into a correctional facility in California.
+Individuals are not legally allowed to bring narcotic drugs into a correctional facility in California.
 Narcotics are considered controlled substances in the U.S. These substances are governmentally regulated and include:

 - Heroin